projectcalico/calico/security/kubernetes-default-deny.md

 The above policy applies to all pods and host endpoints, including Kubernetes control plane and {{site.prodname}} control plane nodes and pods.
 Such policy has the potential to break your cluster if you do not already have the correct "Allow" policies and {{site.prodname}} [failsafe ports]({{site.baseurl}}/reference/felix/configuration) in place to ensure control plane traffic does not get blocked.

 As an alternative best practice we recommend to use the following example, which applies a default-deny behaviour to all non-system pods.
+The policy also allows access kube-dns, which simplifies per pod policies since you don't need to duplicate the DNS rules in every policy.

 ```yaml
 apiVersion: projectcalico.org/v3